 Figure 2.
 The most common methods of sectioning a globe.
 After transillumination, the tumor base is marked, if possible, and included in the pupil-optic (p-o) nerve section and submitted for processing.
-If tumor is found in either of the calottes, these may also be submitted for sectioning.
 The meridian in which the globe was sectioned should be included in the gross description of the pathology report.
 It is not uncommon to induce an artifactitious retinal detachment while sectioning the globe.
 This can be minimized by gentle handling and by avoiding a sawing motion with the blade.
 Reprinted with permission from WB Saunders Company.